sharkshead/json/README.md

 A command that turns unreadable JSON, as produced by many commands and APIs these daya, into a much more human-friendly format.

-json will read from standard or from a file if specified
+json will read from standard input or from a file if specified

     ugly-json-producer | json